OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 Global Guidance
 The order is specific and is part of the specification.
 Timing of providing a receipt - needs to be provided at the point in time in which the consent is provided.
-The ability for the PI Subject to get a copy of the consent receipt is requirement a requirement
+The provision of a consent receipt at the point of consent is requirement of the MVCR.

 ### 2.1 Header